Leather that stands the test of time

 Twice a year at Paris-Nord Villepinte the major industries supplying materials and services, such as leather, to the global fashion industry come together in Paris at the Premier Vision exhibition.
 Premier Vision publish interesting newsletters about products and trends in the industry.
 A recent newsletter discusses the history, benefits and modern production processes for our beloved vegetable tanned leather.

-As discussed in the Premier Vision Newsletter no.7
+Vegetable tanned leather (As discussed in the Premier Vision Newsletter No.7)

 It was already known in ancient times that treating hides with vegetable extracts would render them rot-resistant and allow them to be used for other purposes.
 In the 4th Century BC, the Sumerians, who wore mainly hides and pelts, described their tanning methods on clay tablets to pass their knowledge on to future generations.
 Six thousand years later, this same procedure is still being used and is appreciated for its natural ingredients and the beauty of the leather it produces.